Privacy choices

 What is the Hue Codex color temperature adjuster?

-Hue Codex Color Temperature Adjuster is a free browser-based tool that makes a HEX color warmer or cooler by shifting its HSL hue while preserving saturation and lightness.
+Hue Codex Color Temperature Adjuster is a free browser-based tool that makes a concrete CSS color warmer or cooler by shifting its resolved sRGB HSL hue while preserving saturation, lightness, and alpha.

 What does making a color warmer mean?